ashmckenzie/go-sshoney/README.md

 Logstash
 --------

-Logstash is awesome so I included a config and pattern helper in this repo to make it easier to ingest SSHoney log entries into Logstash!
+Logstash is a killer app, so I included a config and pattern helper in this repo to make it easier to ingest SSHoney log entries into Logstash!

 Included is `logstash/filter.conf` that defines a filter and `logstash/patterns/sshoney.pattern` to make parsing easier.